-- (A) Context: Seeing that buildings, places and spaces are part of the whole town or city. - (B) Character: Reflecting and enhancing the distinctive character, heritage and identity of our urban environment. - (C) Choice: Ensuring diversity and choice for people. - (D) Connections: Enhancing how different networks link together for people. - (E) Creativity: Encouraging innovative and imaginative solutions. - (F) Custodianship: Ensuring design is environmentally sustainable, safe and healthy. - (G) Collaboration: Communicating and sharing knowledge across sectors, professions and with communities. - Policy 4 Stormwater runoff: To encourage that new development addresses stormwater runoff to minimise the pollution and quantum of stormwater.
+1. Context:

+Seeing that buildings, places and spaces are part of the whole town or City.

+2. Character:

+Reflecting and enhancing the distinctive character, heritage and identity of our urban environment.

+5. Creativity:

+Communicating and sharing knowledge across sectors, professions and with communities.

+To encourage new development to address stormwater runoff to minimise the pollution and quantum of stormwater.

-Explanation: Climate change is likely to mean that rainfall in Bluff may become higher on average but, more significantly, there is likely to be increased incidence of extreme climatic events.
+Climate change is likely to mean that rainfall in Bluff may become higher on average but, more significantly, there is likely to be increased incidence of extreme climatic events.
 Currently, Invercargill's stormwater systems are designed for immediate runoff to the stormwater system of 55% of design rainfall, with the remaining 45% being retained within permeable surfaces such as lawns and gardens.
 Increasing areas of impermeable surfaces can compromise stormwater capacity.
 Lessening the immediate effect of peak stormwater flows on stormwater systems will reduce the risk of localised surface flooding.